vanheeringen-lab/psap/README.rst

    psap annotate -f /path/to/peptide.fasta  -l /path/top/known/pps-proteins.txt (optional) -o /output/directory (optional)

-Annotates a peptide fasta with biochemical features.
+Annotate a peptide fasta with biochemical features.
 This step is included in train and predict.